Amateur Radio Clubs

 There are many advantages to joining an Amateur Radio club.
 Clubs are a great resource and can help ease the transition by pointing you in the right direction: purchasing and setting up the right equipment; helping to explain the terminology; and providing a much-needed social network.

-RAC Affiliated Club Program
+The RAC Affiliated Club Program

-The program provides valuable services and benefits that enhance the Amateur Radio experience for the affiliated club’s members including the RAC Affiliated Club Insurance Program.
+The RAC Affiliated Club Program provides an opportunity for Canadian Amateur Radio Clubs to provide support to their national Amateur Radio association, Radio Amateurs of Canada.
+The program provides valuable services and benefits that enhance the Amateur Radio experience for the club’s members including the RAC Affiliated Club Insurance Program.
 There are great savings on club liability and equipment insurance.
+A list of affiliated clubs can be found at: /affiliated-club-listing/.

 Repeaters